prathi912/rdc-imr/SOP.md

 **Key Responsibilities:**
 -   Submitting research project proposals.
--   Applying for research-related incentives.
--   Managing their own projects and claims.

 **Workflow:**
 1.  **Profile Setup:** On first login, complete your profile under **Settings**.
 This includes academic details and **crucially, your salary bank account details**, which are required for any grant disbursal.